 Cristal is too young to be aware of her “difference” yet, however the teasing and whispering will take away her smile soon.

 Looking at this beautiful little girl and knowing what she faces in the future, made us reach out to you and your friends for help.
-Please help if you can by making a donation, click here.

 “Leave it alone, it will go away” is commonly the advice given to parents of a child with a vascular birthmark.
 This approach is no longer universally acceptable because…